XRPLF/xrpl-dev-portal/content/freeze.md

 Global Freeze
 -------------

 The **Global Freeze** feature is a setting on an account.
+When an issuing account enables the Global Freeze feature, the following rules apply:

+* All counterparties of the frozen issuing account can no longer decrease the balances in their trust lines to the frozen account, except in direct payments to the issuer.
+(This also affects any [hot wallet](gateway_guide.html#hot-and-cold-wallets) accounts.)
-When an issuing account enables the Global Freeze feature, all counterparties can only send and receive the issuing account's funds directly to and from the issuing account itself.
-(This includes any [hot wallet](gateway_guide.html#hot-and-cold-wallets) accounts.)
+* Counterparties of the frozen issuing account can still send and receive payments directly to and from the issuing account.
+* All offers to sell currencies issued by the frozen account are [considered unfunded](transactions.html#lifecycle-of-an-offer).

 It can be useful to enable Global Freeze on a gateway's [cold wallet](gateway_guide.html#hot-and-cold-wallets) if a hot wallet is compromised, or immediately after regaining control of a compromised issuing account.
 This stops the flow of funds, preventing attackers from getting away with any more money or at least making it easier to track what happened.
+In addition to enacting a Global Freeze in the Ripple Consensus Ledger, a financial institution should also suspend activities in its connectors to outside systems.

 It can also be useful to enable Global Freeze if a gateway intends to migrate its cold wallet to a new Ripple account, or if the gateway intends to cease doing business.
 This locks the funds at a specific point in time, so users cannot trade them away for other currencies.